brodieaustin/avalon-novel/index.markdown

 "I see," her father replied.

 Tara was puzzled by this discussion so interjected into it, "I don't understand.
-Why would this Inspector General be a problem?"
+Why would this Director be a problem?"

 The old man said, "The recorders were never intended to work that way.
 Each recorder reviewed the record, decided upon its final contents, and verified it.
 This was meant to ensure greater accuracy and veracity."